 Here’s the truth: Your brand isn’t really yours.
 It’s created in the minds of others.
 It’s how they perceive you; how you appear to them.

-So if you want to improve your brand, you have to improve that appearance.
+So if you are wondering how to improve your branding, you have to improve that appearance.
 And who better to help you think differently about your appearance than a stylist?
 Phillip Robert Holmes puts a stylist’s spin on using digital marketing to influence your brand.

 Because it’s not just about who you are — it’s about who they see when they look at you.